 Application for admission to the School of Professional Development is made to a specific program for a designated degree or certificate.
-Additional admission requirements are listed in each program's section of this publication.
+Additional admission requirements are listed in each program's section of the Bulletin website.
 To be considered for admission, all applicants must submit a completed application online as well as the following documentation to the graduate program:

-- A. One official copy of any transcript from any undergraduate college or university attended, from which a degree was conferred.
+1. One official copy of any transcript from any undergraduate college or university attended, from which a degree was conferred.
 If transcripts are in a foreign language, authoritative English translations are required in addition to the original documents.
-See Academic FAQs under Transcripts for a list of acceptable translation services.) - a.
-For Post-Master's Advanced Graduate Certificates an official transcript from a graduate college or university from which a master's degree was conferred will be accepted. - B. Note: Educational systems that cannot be compared to the United States must be evaluated by a US credentials evaluation service before admission can be finalized. - C. Zero Three letters of recommendation depending on individual program requirements - D. Scores for the Graduate Record Examination (GRE) General Test sent directly from ETS (photocopies are not acceptable) for Master of Arts in Teaching Programs only.
-Applicants seeking admission to the AGC - Finance Program must submit GMAT scores.
-Other test scores may be required for admission to some programs and are outlined on each program's admissions page. - E. Documented proficiency in English for international students (see the English Proficiency Requirements for Non-Native Speakers of English below for details).
+See Academic FAQs under Transcripts for a list of acceptable translation services.)

+For Post-Master's Advanced Graduate Certificates an official transcript from a graduate college or university from which a master's degree was conferred will be accepted.

+- 2. Note: Educational systems that cannot be compared to the United States must be evaluated by a US credentials evaluation service before admission can be finalized. - 3.
+Up to three letters of recommendation depending on individual program requirements. - 4.
+Scores for the Graduate Record Examination (GRE) General Test sent directly from ETS (photocopies are not acceptable) for Master of Arts in Teaching Programs only.
+Applicants seeking admission to the AGC Finance Program must submit GMAT scores.
+Other test scores may be required for admission to some programs and are outlined on each program's admissions page.